-The proposed project does not result in any physical development; therefore, no specific surveys were conducted to assess potential impacts.
-A reconnaissance level survey was conducted by MBA biologist/regulatory specialist Dale Hameister on October 11, 2010.
-The survey was intended to identify the general biological resources within the project area and to photograph-document the current existing conditions within the project area.
-In addition, information was reviewed from the USFWS species list and from query results from the CNDDB, the CNPS, and the California Wildlife Habitat Relationships (CWHR).
+The proposed project does not result in any physical development or changes in land use; therefore, no protocol-level or specific surveys were conducted to assess potential impacts as existing land uses would remain in place.
+A reconnaissance level survey was conducted by MBA biologist/regulatory specialist Dale Hameister on October 11, 2010 during daylight hours.
+The survey was limited to all areas of the SOIA Area that were accessible via the public right-of-way and no private properties were accessed during the survey.
+The survey was intended to identify the general biological resources within the project area, characterize the land use and habitat types, and to photograph-document the current existing conditions within the project area.